Insane Aethelflaed Talent Tree Build and Guide

 Just look at Aethelflaed’s first skill.
 30% of health, Defense, and damage reduction is insanely good for big fights.
 Aethelflaed can hit up to 5 targets and reduce their stats for 2 seconds .
 The main target will get a reduction for 5 seconds.
 That will open the opportunity to nuke down troops.For field fights, you want to have Aethelflaed alive as much you can and try to protect her so she can do more AOE damage.

 Now lets imagine scenario of big fights.
 Let’s say, 5vs5 fight.
 Now when 5 players bring Aethelflaed stats reduction will be constantly on.
 That will give you a huge advantage because 30% of stats reduction is a lot.
-I can’t tell you how much Aethelflaed is an important commander for Rise Of Kingdoms.
+I can’t tell you how much Aethelflaed is an important and one of best commander for Rise Of Kingdoms.

 Rallying Fort- A lot of people do not have the best commanders for attacking forts like Cao Cao and Minamoto but this is were Aethelflaed will come and replace them.
 With Bonus damage to barbarians, more army capacity and nuke you will be able to melt barbarians forts.